 How will I know if the veterinary acupuncture treatment is working?

 In most cases, an effect will be seen after 2-3 sessions.
 You will be provided with a pain score sheet to check your animal’s progress.
 If there is no improvement then the symptoms and acupuncture points will be reviewed.
 In the small number of cases where there continues to be no response, treatment will be stopped.

 What risks and side effects are associated with veterinary acupuncture?

 In some animals, that are very sensitive to acupuncture, an initial worsening of symptoms may be seen.
 Needle placement can have a sedative effect ranging from relaxation to fainting.
 Certain conditions or medication may affect the effectiveness of treatment.
 Appropriate needle selection and placement will avoid any risk of damage to internal organs.
 Sterile needles are always used to prevent infection and needle breakage is very rare.

-Rarely are either necessary but particularly painful or aggressive cases will be assessed on an individual basis.
+Rarely calming medication/sedation or a muzzle may be required – particularly painful or aggressive cases will be assessed on an individual basis.

 Acupuncture in animals must always be carried out by a qualified veterinary surgeon.
-Julie has over 12 years’ experience in performing this effective treatment method.
+Julie has been performing this effective treatment since 2005.
 If you are already a client, you can book an appointment with the reception team or have a chat with Julie about your pet’s specific needs.
 Non-Hilltop clients will need to be referred by their regular veterinary surgeon.
 Telephone or email enquiries by owners or referring vets are welcomed.